What are the 3 things you’ll need to consider before you buy a microSD card for your voice recorder?

 - Buy from a reputable online seller.
 When shopping on Amazon, I make sure that the microSD card is sold by Amazon.com.
 Just below the price of the item, I look for the statement “Ships from and sold by Amazon.com.”
 And I’ve never had issues.
-2) If it’s too good to be true – then it’s fake.
-A Samsung 128GB microSDXC card for $5 – fake!
-3) Finally, look out for non-standard cards.
-For instance, microSD card manufactures will never make a 128GB microSDHC card – because the SD specifications limits the max capacity of microSDHC cards to 32GB.
+If the microSD card I recommend below is out of stock, look for a similar card from another manufacturer that is sold and shipped by Amazon – do not buy cards from other sellers!

 With that out of the way, let me recommend an microSD card for the top 3 recorders I currently recommend for recording lectures, interviews, meeting and focus group discussions.

-1. Best microSD Card for Sony ICD-ux560
+1. Best microSD Card for Sony ICD-ux570

-The ux560 supports microSDXC cards, which means that you can also use a microSDHC card on this recorder.
+The ux570 supports microSDXC cards, which means that you can also use a microSDHC card on this recorder.
 I recommend that you get the Samsung microSDXC 64GB EVO Select.
 With the 64GB EVO, you’ll be able to record about 100 hours of 44.1kHz/16 bit Wav audio.
-I use my ux560 a lot, and so will you – all that recording space is worth it.
+I use my ux570 a lot, and so will you – all that recording space is worth it.
 Buy the 64GB EVO now from Amazon.

 2. Best microSD Card for Sony ICD-PX470

-The PX470 supports microSDHC cards.
+The PX470 only supports microSDHC cards.
 So you are limited to 32GB max external storage space.
 For the PX470, I recommend you get the SanDisk Ultra 32GB microSDHC – I’ve found it’s perfect for the PX470.
 With the 32GB Ultra, you’ll be able to record about 48 hours of 44.1kHz/16 bit Wav audio and 350 hours of 192kbps mp3 audio.
 Buy the 32GB SanDisk Ultra now from Amazon.

 3. Best microSD Card for Zoom H1n

-If you’d like me to pen a detailed post on how to format the 128GB for use with the H1n, let me know and I’ll be happy to.
+If you’d like me to pen Here’s a detailed post on how to format microSDXC 64GB cards for compatibility with the H1n, let me know and I’ll be happy to.
 If you have any questions, comments, suggestions, please post them in the comment section below.
 And consider us for all of your transcription needs.